Shubham189/ChunML.github.io/_posts/2016-12-20-Sequence-To-Sequence.md

     model.save_weights('checkpoint_epoch_{}.hdf5'.format(k))
 {% endhighlight %}

 At the time of writing, the model is on its third day of learning and everything seems promising.
-I will continue to update the result, maybe after letting it learn for two or three days!
+I will continue to update the result, maybe after letting it learn for four or five more days!

 ### Summary